Last Updated on September 1, 2021 by Nina Ahmedow

 Visit One of the Parks or Botanical Gardens

 I’m a sucker for greenery, and so are the Swedes.
 There are free botanical gardens and an abundance of parks in the country.
 And if the weather is good (it’s not always as cold as people think!) you can have a picnic instead of eating lunch at a restaurant, saving you even more money.
-If you go on a West Sweden road trip, for example, you’ll find plenty of opportunities to enjoy the beautiful outdoors.

 So these are my tips for the best free things to do in Sweden.
 These obviously only scratch the surface.
 But if you only have a few days in Sweden make sure to experience some of them.
 And I’m sure you’ll be back to see more of this gorgeous country!